DeveloperLiberationFront/Spreadsheet-Common-Crawler/README.md

 3. Run `mvn clean install`, which will build and install all three projects.

 Useful Maven Commands:
+- Run `mvn clean install` from parent directory to do a full build.
-- Run `mvn eclipse:eclipse` to build an Eclipse project for one of the modules
+- Run `mvn eclipse:eclipse` to build an Eclipse project for one of the modules.
-- Run `mvn eclipse:eclipse -DdownloadSources=true  -DdownloadJavadocs=true` to build an Eclipse project with javadocs and sources linked
+- Run `mvn eclipse:eclipse -DdownloadSources=true  -DdownloadJavadocs=true` to build an Eclipse project with javadocs and sources linked.
 - Run `mvn clean compile assembly:single` in one of the module folders to build a jar with dependencies included [source](http://stackoverflow.com/a/574650/1447621)

 **Travis CI**